hathaway/hathaway.cc/races.md

   {% assign total_distance = total_distance | plus: race.distance.miles %}
 {% endfor %}

-When I turned 30 in 2012, I decided to do something new to challenge myself physically.
-I started running obstacle course races.
-I also ran a 10k street race but I find normal street races a little boring.
+When I turned 30 in 2012, I wanted to do something new to challenge myself physically.
+I decided to try my first obstacle course race.

-My first OCR was a Tough Mudder in October 2012 and immediately became hooked.
+My first OCR was a Tough Mudder in October 2012 and I immediately became hooked.
 Since then I have run {{ site.races | size }} races totaling {{ total_distance | round }} miles.
-These include Spartan, Tough Mudder, Goruck, Superhero Scramble, Cooper River Bridge Run, and some local mud runs.
+These include several different types of OCRs such as Spartan, Tough Mudder, GORUCK, Superhero Scramble, and a local mud run.
 The full list is below.
+I also ran a 10k street race but I find normal street races a little boring.

-My goal is to continue running at least one race every year until my boys are old enough to run them with me.
-This year my oldest two ran their first Spartan Race so they are getting close.
+My goal is to continue running at least one race every year of my 30s.
+At that point my boys will be old enough to run them with me.
+This year my oldest two boys ran their first 1 mile Spartan Kids race so they are getting close.